TriplyDB/Documentation/docs/triply-etl/tmp/faq.md

 ### Why is my pipeline not running and marked as 'pending'?

-This probably means that you have not configured an ETL runner for this customer organisation yet.
+This probably means that you have not configured an ETL runner for this customer organization yet.
 See the section about getting started [here](#how-to-create-a-ratt-ci-pipeline)

 ### What do all these `$CI_...` environment variables mean?